ryancoletta/Earthbound-Battle-Background-Unity/README.md

-# UnityEarthboundBattleShader
+# Earthbound Battle Shader

-A 1:1 recreation of the background battle effect from Earthbound in Unity
+A recreation of the background battle effect from Earthbound in Unity
 ![](Example.gif)